mingli202/arducar/README.md

     - HM10 Bluetooth module (slave)
 - Controller (main)
     - Arduino Uno board
-    - 4 tilt sensor
+    - 4 tilt sensors
-    - HM Bluetooth module (master)
+    - HM10 Bluetooth module (master)

 The controller is a handle with a square platform, where on each edge there is a tilt sensor pointing outwards and slightly down.
 This ensures that when the controller is at rest, the sensors pick up no tilt, and when there is a tilt, the one on the opposite end will be active.
 This way, the controller can register all 4 tilting motion (forward, backward, left, right).
 Each time the controller changes its state, it will send a message via the Bluetooth serial port.